haidarvm/guide/docker.md

 # go to container folder
 chroot /var/lib/docker/containers/2465790aa2c4*/root/

+# eth0 network oly
+edit ipv4 routes
+use this connection only for resources on this network

 # docker copy from host to container --use container name
 docker cp folder focal:/var/www/html/ docker cp foo.txt container_id:/home/